Library Professionals: Facts & Figures

 Wages and Benefits

-Librarians and library worker union members have leveraged their collective voices to earn fair wages and stronger benefits.
+Union librarians and library workers have leveraged their collective voices to earn fair wages and stronger benefits.
 Wages and benefits earned by union librarians and library workers are more commensurate with the skilled and professional nature of library work.

-In 2022, librarians who were union members earned 37 percent more per week than their non-union counterparts.[38]
-While this statistic is subject to volatility due to the small sample size, trends in the data show that it pays to be a union librarian.
+In 2023, librarians who were union members earned 27 percent more per week than their non-union counterparts and union library assistants earned 42 percent more per week than their non-union counterparts.[38]
+While these statistics are subject to volatility due to small sample sizes, trends in the data show that it pays to be a union library professional.

 Union members are more likely than their non-union counterparts to be covered by a retirement plan, health insurance, and paid sick leave.
-In 2022, 95 percent of union members in the civilian workforce had access to a retirement plan, compared with only 69 percent of non-union workers.
-Similarly, 95 percent of union members had access to employer provided health insurance, compared to 69 percent of non-union workers.
-And 92 percent of union members in the civilian workforce had access to paid sick leave compared to 77 percent of non-union workers.[40]
+In 2023, 95 percent of union members in the civilian workforce had access to a retirement plan, compared with only 70 percent of non-union workers.
+Similarly, 95 percent of union members had access to employer provided health insurance, compared to 71 percent of non-union workers.
+Additionally, 92 percent of union members in the civilian workforce had access to paid sick leave compared to 78 percent of non-union workers.[39]

-In March 2023, the Maryland House of Delegates passed a bill granting collective bargaining rights to Maryland public library employees.
-Before the passing of this bill, the right of these employees to collectively bargain was determined on a county-by-county basis.
-Library professionals across the state will now be able to collectively negotiate with their employers for better pay and benefits and improved working conditions through union representation.
-Additionally, in 2022, after fighting for years for their right to collectively bargain in Baltimore County, Maryland, public library employees voted to unionize and join the International Association of Machinists and Aerospace Workers (IAMAW).[41]
-IAMAW helped advocate for Maryland public library employees by working with them to pass this important bill.
+In late April 2024, library professionals in the state of Maryland won collective bargaining rights when the state’s Library Workers Empowerment Act was signed into law.
+Before this law existed, the right of library professionals to collectively bargain in this state was determined on a county-by-county basis.
+Library professionals across Maryland will now be able to collectively negotiate with their employers for better pay and benefits and improved working conditions through union representation.
+Additionally, in 2022, after fighting for years for their right to collectively bargain in Baltimore County, Maryland, public library employees voted to unionize and join the International Association of Machinists and Aerospace Workers (IAMAW).[40]
+IAMAW worked with Maryland public library employees to help advocate for the collective bargaining rights of library workers and the passage of the 2024 Library Workers Empowerment Act.

-Significantly, also in March 2023, the state of Michigan repealed its anti-union right-to-work law, which allowed employees in unionized workplaces to opt out of paying dues while still reaping the benefits of union representation.
-When the law goes into effect next year, Michigan’s union library professionals – and unionized employees more generally – will be part of stronger unions that can better support the needs of its members.
+Additionally, in March 2023, the state of Michigan repealed its anti-union right-to-work law, which allowed employees in unionized workplaces to opt out of paying dues while still reaping the benefits of union representation.
+When the law went into effect in February 2024, Michigan’s union library professionals – and unionized employees more broadly – became part of stronger unions that are now better able to support the needs of their members.

 [3] Ibid.